 No, the campus no longer allows students to enroll in the same courses during multiple terms.
 If you enroll in a course for summer you won't also be able to enroll in the course for fall.
 The converse is true, as well.
 If you are waitlisted for summer and subsequently enroll for fall, WebReg will drop you from the waitlist in summer.
 The converse here is true, as well.

-Yes, by way of your enrollment appointment which comes up sooner for you than for sophomores and freshmen.
-Seats in our courses go on a first-come-first-serve basis via sign-ups through WebReg and our courses are always highly subscribed so it's best to enroll during your PASS 1.
+Yes, by way of your enrollment appointment which comes up sooner for you than for sophomores and freshmen during fall, winter, and spring.
+In summer, continuing students all begin enrollment at the same day and time, so there's no priority for any class level.
+Seats in our courses go on a first-come-first-serve basis via sign-ups through WebReg once the enrollment period begins and our courses are typically highly subscribed so it's best to enroll during your PASS 1 (or as soon as summer enrollment begins).
 To be fair to all students we do not interfere in the processing of enrollment and/or waitlists for our courses.
 We will not approve ANY request to override or otherwise bypass an existing waitlist, regardless of the method of submission (EASy, VAC, in-office visit, etc.).

-Seats in our courses go on a first-come-first serve basis via sign-ups through WebReg and our courses are always highly subscribed so it's best to enroll during your PASS 1.
+Seats in our courses go on a first-come-first-serve basis via sign-ups through WebReg and our courses are typically highly subscribed so it's best to enroll during your PASS 1.
 To be fair to all students we do not interfere in the processing of enrollment and/or waitlists for our courses.
 We will not approve ANY request to override or otherwise bypass an existing waitlist, regardless of the method of submission (EASy, VAC, in-office visit, etc.).

 There are two factors to consider: